 Storytelling allows independent breweries to gain an edge over much larger competitors by tapping into local pride.
-People are beginning to look behind the curtain to learn how the products they purchase are created, which gives indy breweries a huge opportunity to enter the market and gain mind share that the conglomerate breweries just don’t have access to – Local authenticity.
+People are beginning to look behind the curtain to learn how the products they purchase are created, which gives indie breweries a huge opportunity to enter the market and gain mind share that the conglomerate breweries just don’t have access to – Local authenticity.

 By using storytelling, you can: